Bruning Says: Lock Up Yer Kids!

 Bruning’s campaign is simple political grand-standing.
 Don’t believe for a second that he ‘just wants to protect your children.’
 Really, don’t you expect better from your officials?

-Can you point out where I said that?
-I don’t believe I have ever made the claim that strangers are a non-risk<i>
+<i>Can you point out where I said that?
+I don

 I love how you chose to ignore the political grandstanding/public spending points and that Mr. Wilson did suggest a “better way”, as you say, but, sadly, I do have to agree with this: